Devops Tools Online Course syllabus

 In this lecture let’s try to understand what git is?
 Git is the free and open source Distributed Version Control System designed to handle projects of any size with great speed and efficiency.
 And why Git is so famous?
 To understand why git is very famous and more widely used, lets learn and look into the features of git.

-Git provides a staging area or index area which works like a layer between your working directory and local repository.
+e.) what is Staging Area in GIT ?: Git provides a staging area or index area which works like a layer between your working directory and local repository.
 This is an intermediate area which commits can be formatted, where commits can be formatted and reviewed before they are finally finalised.
 So this is the importance of staging area where it works like a kind of check before the code goes to the local repository.
-This is not available in other Version Control Systems and this also makes git so unique and so powerful.
+This is not available in other Version Control Systems and this also makes git so unique and so powerful